I’m a 30-year-old full-time employee and community college dropout. I was born, raised and remain in a small town in East Tennessee.

 In August of that same year, my new husband and I reached Dave Ramsey’s Baby Step 6.

-Over the next seven months, we made home improvements, bought new furniture, a new lawnmower, a new-to-us truck.
+Over the next seven months, we made home improvements, bought new furniture, a new lawnmower and a new-to-us truck.
 We went on our first international trip to attend three games of the FIFA World Cup in Russia, which was a dream of mine since I was a kid.

 As of September 1, 2018, we are now saving $100,000 in two years to purchase our first rental property with cash.